Indigenous Tourism in Canada – Top 10 Authentic Cultural & Adventure Experiences

 Sharing is caring!

 My interest began slowly.
-I started to read more and more indigenous books.
+I started to read more and more novels by Indigenous writers.
 Listening to programs on CBC Radio (the Canadian NPR equivalent) and watching documentaries.
-Indigenous Tourism in Canada is more of a mystery to me and many others but it is a growing travel niche that has me intrigued.
-With the recent launch of the Destination Indigenous website, you can access more information in one spot to plan your own Indigenous tourism adventure.
+Indigenous tourism in Canada was more of a mystery to me and many others, but it is a growing travel niche intriguing to many.

-I recently participated in a webinar introducing a variety of Indigenous tourism options throughout Canada.
-I wanted to learn more about how I can participate in this growing tourism sector while participating with the right intent and respect.
-The webinar was hosted by the Indigenous Tourism Association of Canada.
-It currently offers over 200 export-ready Indigenous experiences from a Canadian safari experience in British Colombia to canoe portaging in Ontario, native cuisine in Edmonton, exhilarating adventure tours as well as cultural learning experiences across the country.
+The Indigenous Tourism Association of Canada currently offers over 200 export-ready Indigenous experiences, from a Canadian safari experience in British Colombia to canoe portaging in Ontario, native cuisine in Edmonton, exhilarating adventure tours, as well as cultural learning experiences across the country.

 |We are about| A thriving Indigenous tourism economy sharing authentic, memorable and enriching experiences… Indigenous Tourism in not a tourism about Indigenous its a tourism made by Indigenous.